6300 Wilshire Blvd. Suite 1020, Los Angeles, CA 90048

 If I am approved the day of the interview, do I immediately get the green card?

-If you have been married less than two years at the time of the green card interview, then you are granted what is called, "conditional permanent residence."
-Two years after you are granted this status you must submit through the mail Form I-751 along with lots of documents to CIS that establish that you are still residing together.
+If you have been married less than two years at the time of the green card approval, then you are granted what is called, "conditional permanent residence."
+The green card is valid for two years.
+Two years after you are granted this status you must submit through the mail Form I-751 and documents to CIS that establish that you are still residing together.
 You can apply up to three months prior to your two year anniversary of the approval of conditional permanent residence.
 Assuming that CIS has no other questions, it will approve the "removal of the condition" and grant you permanent residence.
 Then one year later you may apply to become a U.S. citizen.
 If you are divorced or separated there will probably be an interview at CIS to establish whether or not the marriage was entered into for "bona fide" reasons.

 I am a foreign student on an F-1 visa and my spouse is on an F-2.
 Can you tell me what options I have to work after graduation and can my spouse work?

 First, a spouse in F-2 may not be employed.
 However, your spouse might also qualify for a work visa such as the H-1B.
 After you graduate in F-1 status you are eligible for up to 12 months of optional practical training.
-This is a wonderful work permit as it only costs you the $175 CIS filing fee and takes about 3-4 months to obtain.
+This is a wonderful work permit as it only costs you the $380 CIS filing fee and takes about 3-4 months to obtain.
 You may work anywhere in America in your field and do not need permission from CIS each time you switch employers.
+Some students in the sciences, technology, engineering and mathematics disciplines (STEM majors) might qualify for an additional 17 months of optional practical training (OPT).
 I highly recommend discussing this option with your foreign student advisor.

 While you are in F-1 practical training status you may apply for the H-1B work visa.
 This visa is what 95% of foreign students who wish to work in the U.S. obtain while in F-1 practical training status.
 This visa category is reserved for people who have at least a bachelors degree from anywhere in the world and have a job offer that requires the particular degree that they already possess.
 In some limited situations, where a person does not have a bachelors degree, but does have extensive work experience they may qualify, if they can establish that the work experience is equivalent to a bachelors degree.

-The employer must also establish that you are being paid what is considered the prevailing wage for the job.
-You can obtain a prevailing wage determination by consulting your state labor office, U.S. Department of Labor website, or perhaps even using a private wage survey.
+The employer must also establish that you are being paid what is considered the “prevailing wage” for the job.
+You can obtain a prevailing wage determination by reviewing the U.S. Department of Labor website, or perhaps even using a private wage survey.

 How long does it take to obtain the H-1B?

-Obtaining the H-1B is a rather bureaucratic process and many employers are slow in signing the necessary CIS forms.
-Thus, we tell our clients all over America that the whole process, from the very beginning when we confirm the prevailing wage, through our preparing the papers for the employer to submission and ultimate approval can take approximately 2-3 months.
-But, if an additional $1,000 "premium processing" filing fee is paid to CIS then your case may be considered "premium processing" and the whole process can take a number of weeks.
+Obtaining the H-1B is a rather bureaucratic process and some employers are slow in signing the necessary CIS forms.
+Thus, we tell our clients all over America that the whole process, from the very beginning when we confirm the prevailing wage, through our preparing the papers for the employer to submission and ultimate approval can take approximately 6-12 weeks.
+But, if an additional $1,225.00 "premium processing" filing fee is paid to CIS then your case may be considered "premium processing" and the whole process will take a maximum of 3 weeks.

 Is there a time limit to file the labor certification with the Labor Department?

-Yes, the labor certification forms must be submitted within 18 months of the date of your selection as a faculty member.
+Yes, the labor certification forms must be submitted within 18 months of the date of your “selection” as a faculty member.
+Please be aware that the “selection” date is not the date that you commence your academic employment.
+If you have already missed the 18 month filing deadline please call to discuss your options.

 I want to set up a company in the U.S. and do business here.
 How can I get the E or L visa?